lejenome/lejenome.github.io/_posts/2016-09-15-dual-boot-to-virtual-machine.md

 tags: linux, qemu, kvm, windows
 ---

-**Update:** A new version of the articale with better solution is available [here].
+**Update:** A new version of the article with better solution is available [here].

 Even Linux is my main system, I frequently need to use Windows for school homework when Mono does not support desired features.
-Running Windows inside a virtual machine is always enough expect few cases.
-The best solution was to setup a single windows system accessible from both the virtual machine and from the physical dual boot.
+Running Windows inside a virtual machine may has limits especially when running Visual Studio on the guest machine.
+The best solution was to set up a single windows system accessible from both the virtual machine and from the physical dual boot.

 For the virtual machine, we will use *Qemu/KVM* with *Virtio* devices and a disk partition for Windows.

-First, you need to install Windows on your PC to get the boot entry with right configurations (I couldn't find a work around BCD boot entry issue other than this one).
+First, you need to install Windows on your PC to get the boot entry with right configurations (I couldn't find a workaround BCD boot entry issue other than this one).
 Then reboot to your Linux system to reinstall Windows on the same partition but using the virtual machine this time.